iocapa/stcg/README.md

 Designed to produce text content from a template containing script and text.
 Used mostly for generating code based on a json data model.

+## Disclaimer
+I started this project some time ago mainly to learn typescript and use this tool in my embedded projects.
+Seems to work for now, haven't done any real extensive testing.
+Use at your own risk :).

 ## Contributing & bugs
 Please fork the repository, make the changes in your fork and include tests.
 Once you're done making changes, send in a pull request.